fractalide/fractalide/components/README.md

 The above attributes are being passed into the component function as arguments.
 The component function will do a few things for us, 1) ensure `contracts`, `crates` (soon to happen) and `osdeps` are available in scope, then it pulls in the rust src and compiles it into a shared object file with a C ABI.
-So you can reference the name of a component (derived from the folder hierarchy) in a subnet and the component will be lazily compiled.
+So you can reference the name of a component (derived from the directory hierarchy) in a subnet and the component will be lazily compiled.

 What does the output of the `component` function that build the `maths_boolean_nand` component look like?